jspecify/jspecify/docs/docs/spec.md

     [nullness-subtype-establishing direct-supertype edges].

     > The path may be empty.
 That is, `A` has a nullness-subtype-establishing
-    > path to itself --- as long as it has one of the required nullness
+    > path to itself—as long as it has one of the required nullness operators.
-    > operators.

 ## Nullness-subtype-establishing direct-supertype edges

-> This section defines the supertypes for a given type --- but limited to those
+> This section defines the supertypes for a given type—but limited to those that
-> that fill the gaps in our nullness checking of "top-level" types.
+> fill the gaps in our nullness checking of "top-level" types.
 For example,
 > there's no need for the rules to reflect that `String NO_CHANGE` extends
 > `Object NO_CHANGE`: If we've established that a type has a path to `String
 > NO_CHANGE`, then we already know that it's